caggursoy/intro-to-spm/walkthrough/preprocessing/preprocessing.md

         ![Slice timing file selection - BIDS main dir](./imgs/slice/img8.png)
         - Here, we'll select the *run1* data for all *emotionalfaces* task
         - For that on the *Filter* menu at the bottom-right side we have to put some regular expression search terms
         - In each participant, the filename we are looking for is: `sub-xx_task-emotionalfaces_run-1_bold.nii`.
-So we put `^sub-\d+_task-emotionalfaces_run-1_bold\.nii` as the regexp search pattern, which matches filenames that start with *sub-*, followed by one or more digits, then *_task-emotionalfaces_run-1_bold*, and ending with *.nii*, ensuring the entire filename adheres to this specific pattern.
+So we put `^sub-\d+_task-emotionalfaces_run-1_bold\.nii` as the regexp search pattern, which matches filenames that start with *sub-*, followed by one or more digits, then *_task-emotionalfaces_run-1_bold*, and ending with *.nii*, ensuring the entire filename adheres to this specific pattern
+        - Now underneath the *Filter* box in the *Frames* box we have to put in `[1 Inf]` so SPM does not only take the first slice of the image, but all the slices for each image
         - When you click on the *Rec* button on bottom-left it will search for all files and give you a list.
 Now you should have a total of 16 files at the bottom box
         ![Slice timing file selection - All steps](./imgs/slice/img9.png)
         - Click *Done*